Uses of oxygen debt, Factors affecting Metabolic rate and SDA of food

 It can provide maximal muscle power for 8 to 10 seconds.
 It is almost enough for the 100-meter run or running a 50-meter dash jumping, weight lifting, diving, and football dashes.

-• ATP is the basic source of energy for muscle contraction, However, its amount in the muscle is sufficient to sustain maximal muscle power for about 3 seconds only, Therefore, it is essential that new ATP is formed continuously.
+- ATP is the basic source of energy for muscle contraction, However, its amount in the muscle is sufficient to sustain maximal muscle power for about 3 seconds only, Therefore, new ATP must be formed continuously.
 ATP → ADP → AMP

 CrP + ADP ↔ ATP + Creatiine